Skip to main content Skip to main navigation Skip to search

 Examples of the types of grant activities that may be supported by the department are:

-• Purchase of capability building equipment or materials used in the course of work undertaken as part of a contract and / or
+• Purchase of capability building equipment or materials used in the course of fee-for-service work such as field equipment and small assets, IT and safety equipment.

 Applications for Round 1 closed on 8 April 2021.